 Market Size for Multifamily Housing

-The National Multifamily Housing Council (NMHC) released an updated report in November 2016 that there are nearly 27 million households that rent a multifamily unit.
-That is 61% of households as compared to 35% renting a single family home.
+According to the market & consumer database Statista, nearly 44 million housing units were rented, comprising 34% of the total U.S. households.
 The growth in multifamily housing development is growing.
 Freddie Mac reported that Multi-family development building in 2016 was at the highest levels since the 1980’s.
 The growth of this sector is expected to continue in 2017 but at a slightly slower rate.
 Vacancy, highly dependent on the region, is overall expected to rise slightly throughout 2017 to around 5%.